Filing for the Federal Solar Tax Credit

 - Line 5 - This is a total of the above lines.
 In most solar cases, this will simply be copying what you put in the first line.

-- Line 6 - Multiply line 5 by 0.30 to calculate 30% of project costs.
-30% is the 2019 tax credit amount.
-In 2020, the federal ITC begins stepping down.
+- Line 6 - Multiply line 5 by 0.26 to calculate 26% of project costs.
+26% is the 2021 and 2022 tax credit amounts.
+In 2023, the federal ITC begins stepping down.
 If you are not able to use all of the tax credit for the filing year, in the future years, you may use Line 12 to carry over any unused credit.
 This is a dollar amount and not a percent, so even if it takes you multiple years, you will still be using your original credit from the year you first filed for the credit.

 - Line 7 - Doing anything crazy with fuel cells?
 Didn’t think so.
 For most solar customers, check “No” for 7a and leave 7b blank.
 If you did do something with fuel cells, check “Yes” and give us a call because we want to check it out.